C.J. Uzomah Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Matchup vs. Cleveland

-- In his nine matchups against the Browns, Uzomah's 21.6 receiving yards average is 10.9 less than his over/under for Sunday's game (32.5).
+- Uzomah is averaging 21.6 receiving yards per game in nine career matchups against the Browns, 5.9 fewer than his receiving yards prop bet over/under for Sunday's game (27.5).

-- Uzomah, in nine matchups, had a touchdown catch three times.
-But he did not have multiple TDs in any of those games.
+- Uzomah has caught a touchdown pass against the Browns three times, but did not have multiple TDs in any of those games.

 - Note: Uzomah's stats vs. Browns date back to 2016.